 Find More Watercooler Picks

-John Cho (Harold & Kumar Go to White Castle, Star Trek 2009), Mustafa Shakir (Luke Cage, American Gods), and Daniella Pineda (Jurassic World: Fallen Kingdom, The Vampire Diaries) head up a diverse cast.
-In minor roles, look for Tamara Tunie (Flight, Law & Order, As the World Turns) and Stockard Channing (Grease, Six Degrees of Separation, The West Wing).
-The wonderful composer Yoko Kanno, who did the original soundtrack, returned to update the music.
+John Cho (Harold & Kumar Go to White Castle, Star Trek), Mustafa Shakir (Luke Cage, American Gods), and Daniella Pineda (Jurassic World: Fallen Kingdom, The Vampire Diaries) head up a diverse cast.
+In minor roles look for Tamara Tunie (Flight, Law & Order, As the World Turns) and Stockard Channing (Grease, The West Wing).
+The wonderful composer Yoko Kanno, who created the original soundtrack for the anime series, returns to update the music.

 But the soundtrack is the real star.
 In the US, Yoko Kanno’s original score landed like a Technicolor comet in the bland barren landscape of US post-Telecommunications-Act-radio.
 The new music, which draws from multiple sources, from jazz and dancehall to ska and maybe even reggaeton, is like the bizarre and colorful flora that would grow, decades later, from the rich soil of that comet’s impact crater.

-A strange, poignant and funny adventure with amazing music, a talented cast, and beautifully detailed costumes and sets, the live action Cowboy Bebop adaptation makes you nostalgic for the original—hey, guess what’s also streaming on Netflix?
+A strange, poignant, and funny adventure with amazing music, a talented cast, and beautifully detailed costumes and sets, the live action Cowboy Bebop adaptation makes you nostalgic for the original.
+And hey, guess what’s also streaming on Netflix?
 All 26 original episodes!

-The show had a major needle-scratch moment on social media with one very problematic line in Episode Three, when a minor character named Woodcock turned the word “blackmail” into an ill-advised pun.
+The show had a major needle-scratch moment on social media with one very problematic line in Episode 3, when a minor character named Woodcock turned the word “blackmail” into an ill-advised pun.